opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 ---

 Opendata.swiss is the central reference catalog for open government data in Switzerland.
 Some data publishers may like to present published datasets on their own website.
-For example, several government institutions have their own data portals on which they would like to feature datasets which they maintain - and integrate this with other information on their website.
+Several government institutions even have their own data portals, on which they would like to feature any datasets which they maintain on *opendata.swiss* - and integrate this with other information on their website.

-This document discusses a range of technical options for embedding content opendata.swiss on other websites website, with these goals covered:
+This document discusses a range of technical options for embedding content from the CKAN open data platform on other websites website, with these goals covered:

-- The datasets should be well presented, and the information accurate and up-to-date - in other words, where a copy-and-paste is insufficient.
+- The datasets should be well presented, the information accurate and up-to-date - in other words, where a copy-and-paste of the information is insufficient.
-- Data publishers of the Swiss OGD Project need to have the possibility to show on their own website a selection from the catalogue.
+- Data publishers need to be able to show on their own website a dynamic selection from the central catalogue.
 Usually, this selection is filtered to the datasets they themselves publish.

-We describe several recommended options here from linking to resources from the catalogue, to embedding parts of the functionality from the portal on other websites..
+We describe several recommended options here - from linking to resources from the catalogue, to embedding parts of the functionality from the portal on other websites.

 ## Cards

-Standards like the [Open Graph protocol](http://ogp.me) and [oEmbed](http://oembed.com) not only improve the way search engines and other "machine users" access the platform, they also make it easy to bring in rich content from different sites through standard interfaces.
+Standards like the [Open Graph protocol](http://ogp.me) and [oEmbed](http://oembed.com) not only improve the way search engines and other machine 'users' access the platform, they also make it easy to bring in rich content from different sites through standard interfaces.

 Using these standards, sharing links to datasets on *opendata.swiss* is vastly improved: simply by pasting in the URL to a dataset on a platform with support for the protocol (like Discourse or Wordpress), visitors of your site see a "card" with the title and description and possibly an image of the page.
 If you see a plain link, then embedding is not supported or working - but visitors can still navigate to the target page.

+Here is an example of how a dataset renders at time of writing in the [Slack](https://slack.com/) web application using basic HTML5 metadata:

+![](../../images/embed/ckan-default.png)

+Compare this to a dataset rendered using Open Graph from the CKAN instance at [data.beta.nyc](http://data.beta.nyc/showcase/nyc-marriage-index), which appears like this in the same client:

+![](../../images/embed/ckan-opengraph.png)

-This option would not allow search and other interactivity, but could be a good basis for them (see next option).
+This option would not allow search and other interactivity, but could provide a basis for it (further discussion in the next option).
 Initially it would make it easy for content owners to use their own existing platforms to present the datasets in a nice way just by linking to the datasets.

-Basic OpenGraph support is available in more [recent versions](https://github.com/ckan/ckanext-showcase/pull/7) of CKAN.
-An example deployment with this support is [data.beta.nyc](http://data.beta.nyc/showcase/nyc-marriage-index).
-The Data Viewer also has an [embedding feature](http://docs.ckan.org/en/ckan-2.2.3/data-viewer.html#embed-previews) since 2.1.
+Open Graph support is available in more [recent versions](https://github.com/ckan/ckanext-showcase/pull/7) of CKAN.
+Another example deployment with support is the open data portal of the [City of Zurich](https://data.stadt-zuerich.ch/).

+There are various open-source packages and libraries you can use as a developer to add support for reading Open Graph metadata in your Web project.
+Here are some examples: [pelican-open_graph](https://github.com/whiskyechobravo/pelican-open_graph) (Pelican is used in this Handbook), [opengraph by erikriver](https://github.com/erikriver/opengraph), [Drupal](https://www.drupal.org/project/oembed), [JavaScript/Node.js](https://www.npmjs.com/package/open-graph), and a middleware API at [Opengraph.io](https://www.opengraph.io/documentation/).

-Furthermore, there is no reason that category or search result pages could not be tagged with Open Graph metadata.
+Furthermore, category and search result pages could also be tagged using the same mechanisms.
 This way third party websites could have a summary view into the datasets simply by linking to the appropriate URL.
-While this is currently not supported in CKAN, it would be a straightforward request for the roadmap.

-There are various open-source packages and libraries you can use as a developer to add support to your Web project.
-Here are some examples: [pelican-open_graph](https://github.com/whiskyechobravo/pelican-open_graph) (Pelican is used in this Handbook), [opengraph by erikriver](https://github.com/erikriver/opengraph), [Drupal](https://www.drupal.org/project/oembed), [JavaScript/Node.js](https://www.npmjs.com/package/open-graph), and a middleware API at [Opengraph.io](https://www.opengraph.io/documentation/).

-Example of how a dataset would currently render with basic HTML5 metadata:

-![](../../images/embed/ckan-default.png)

-Example of a dataset rendered using OpenGraph from the CKAN instance at [data.beta.nyc](http://data.beta.nyc/showcase/nyc-marriage-index):

-![](../../images/embed/ckan-opengraph.png)
+As far as we can tell, this is currently not supported or planned in CKAN.
+For more in-depth discussion of metadata support see: [Make consistent all forms of RDF output from CKAN #1890](https://github.com/ckan/ckan/issues/1890).

-In summary, starting with newer releases of CKAN, pasting links from the open data portal into a Web platform that supports the *Open Graph protocol* will enable a richer sharing experience.
+In summary, starting with newer releases of CKAN, pasting links from the open data portal into a Web platform that supports the Web metadata protocols enables a richer sharing experience.

 ## Frames